California State Route 149: Route description

+Route 149 is defined in section 449 of the California Streets and Highways Code, and that the highway is "from Route 70 near Wicks Corner to Route 99 south of Chico".

 State Route 149 begins at Wicks Corner as a divided highway, at an interchange with SR 70 several miles north of Oroville.
 This is the north end of the State Route 70 freeway, which passes through a gap between the Campbell Hills and South Table Mountain on its way from Oroville.
 SR 149 heads northwest across gently rolling terrain before descending into the valley of the Dry Creek.
 As it begins to climb out of the valley, SR 149 ends at an interchange with SR 99.
 The latter highway continues the corridor northwest to Chico, quickly dropping back into the Butte Creek valley.
 The route is a divided highway with four lanes.

 SR 149 is part of the California Freeway and Expressway System, and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.